d1ta666/timestampygbner/README.md

 - censored,
 - or permanently lost.

-Stellar Notes DApp solves this by storing note data directly on-chain using smart contracts.
+TIMEY solves this by storing note data directly on-chain using smart contracts.
 Every note creation is verifiable, timestamped, and immutable, ensuring a transparent and trustless experience.

 This project demonstrates how blockchain technology can move beyond finance into decentralized productivity tools and personal data sovereignty.